Unit testing with Vue — Approach, tips, and tricks — Part 1

 Each methodology has some pros and cons and it’s up to each team or developer to choose.
 It’s easier to find references to instance oriented tests (as you can see on avoriaz documentation or Vue documentation) but with this article, examples of both approaches will be shown to you!

-Store Tests
+Store tests

 One of the main elements of a Vue web-app is the store.
 The store has three main structures that should be tested.
 Each can focus on a question that the test should answer to: